 How did you become interested in food history?
 I’ve always loved history, a trait that my paternal grandparents passed down to me.
 My Grandpa Avey was a walking encyclopedia of historic knowledge.
 I caught the history bug at an early age, and I integrated it into every part of my life.
 I wrote historical stories as a kid and performed in Shakespearean plays as a teenager.
 I even dabbled in historical screenwriting.
 So when I started teaching myself how to cook, my first instinct was to find out the history behind the dishes I was cooking.

 Does somebody take your photographs for you?
-I get this question a lot, which I must admit is very flattering!
-I do most of my own photography.
+I do most of my own photography; I do have a couple of photography contributors as well.
 I am not a trained photographer by any stretch of the imagination, but I do enjoy taking pictures.
-I have recently upgraded to a Canon 5D Mark II, which I use for the “beauty shots” of my finished recipes.
+I use a Canon 5D Mark II for the “beauty shots” of my finished recipes.
 For the step-by-step photos, I use a Canon G12 point and shoot.

 Can I use one of your photographs or blogs on my site and/or in my publication?
 All content (photographs, writing, and graphics) on this website is copyright protected, and cannot be used without my permission.
 If you would like to request permission, please contact me.

 What is your favorite part about cooking?
-My favorite part about cooking is nourishing others… and eating, of course!
+Nourishing others… and eating, of course!
 I love food.
 I always have.
 Case in point, check out this picture from my first birthday:

 I try to provide a balance of both healthy and indulgent recipes on my website.
 I have a Healthy Food category for all of my lighter recipes, click here to take a look.

 Where do your recipes come from?
 I feature original recipes that I’ve developed in my kitchen, taking what I’ve learned about spices, flavors and cooking techniques to create my own unique dishes.
 Some of the recipes featured on this site come from family, friends, and blog readers who submit their personal recipes along with their family story.
 Once in a while I share a recipe from a cookbook; a lot of my friends are cookbook authors, and I love to share their work.
-In The History Kitchen, my contributors and I share historical and vintage-inspired recipes.
+Many of my posts feature historical and vintage-inspired recipes; I also have several contributors that blog about food history.
 I never post a dish that I didn’t really enjoy eating– it has to taste great to make it onto my site.
 If it’s not something I’ve created myself, the source will be credited in the blog.

 Are you Jewish?
 Yes, I converted to Judaism in 2010.

 How did you learn so much about keeping kosher?
 Part of my conversion to Judaism included learning about the kosher laws.
 I also educated myself about the subject when trying to decide if keeping kosher was right for me.
-I am by no means a kosher expert, but I have learned quite a bit about the subject, and I’m happy to share what I have learned with you.
+I do not keep kosher personally, and I am by no means a kosher expert, but I have learned quite a bit about the subject.
+I’m happy to share what I have learned with you.
 If you have a question, feel free to comment on my blog and ask!

 I have a recipe and/or a family story I’d like you to blog about.
 Where can I submit it?
 I absolutely love hearing and blogging about family food stories!
 If you have a story and/or recipe you’d like me to consider, please submit it here.

 Have a question you don’t see an answer to?
 Email me or comment me on the website and I will try my best to get back to you.
-My email inbox is constantly overflowing, so if you don’t hear back from me please don’t take it personally.
+My email inbox looks a lot like my spice drawer– full to overflowing– so if you don’t hear back from me please don’t take it personally.
 I try my best to keep up with all the emails, but sometimes I just can’t.
 Know that I read each and every email I receive, and I thank you for taking the time to write!